-- With increasing blood glucose levels was prescribed gliclazide and six years later 500 mg of Metformin added to his medication.
+- With increasing blood sugar levels, he was prescribed gliclazide and six years later 500 mg of metformin added to his medication.

 - Eight years ago a healthier diet and increased activity levels resulted in Hba1c levels stabilising between 5.4 and 6.3.

 - Zahoor volunteers with Diabetes UK as a Community Champion.

 I was very distressed when I was diagnosed with Type 2 diabetes.
 It was discovered when I was being treated in hospital after losing part of my fingers in a work accident.
 It was the most difficult time for me.
 I thought my life was about to end.